ActiVote’s Polling Accuracy

 • Our samples are relatively small.

 The gold standard of past polling was using probabilistic samples: a set of phone numbers was selected randomly in such a way that the whole target population was equally represented.
 Then, everyone on the list was interviewed to produce a poll.
 Unfortunately, with number recognition, with the decline of landlines, and with some groups of people less likely to participate in polls, probabilistic samples no longer work the way they used to.
-A typical response to a poll is only 5% or so (instead of the 70% response rate of several decades ago), meaning that 95% of the probabilistic sample does not participate.
+A typical response to a poll is now only 1% or less (instead of the 70% response rate of several decades ago), meaning that 99% of the probabilistic sample does not participate.
 This makes that probabilistic samples are just as flawed as others and will need to be corrected for the imbalance in respondents.

 Thus, almost all pollsters nowadays use other methods to reach their sample and then correct for oversampling of some groups and under sampling of other groups.
 Our method of self-selected users who downloaded the app happens to work well, likely because we have users from every state (we have as many users per capita from Wyoming, a very small red state, as from California, a very large blue state), from each party affiliation, gender, age, ethnicitiy, income, education, rural or urban and political leanings.

 Thus, while we need to adjust the poll for over- and underrepresentation, this is not different from what other pollsters need to do.
-And it then happens to show that for the vast majority of all polls, our self-selected group is a good representation of the overall electorate.
+And it then happens to show that for the vast majority of all polls, once adjusted, our self-selected group is a good representation of the overall electorate.

 Thus, having a longer time period can be as much an asset as a liability and our historic performance suggests that collecting three months of rankings creates excellent results.